MalsR/networking/README.md

 sudo tcpdump -n -c5 -i eth0 port 22 #5 packets captured

 ### [netcat](https://linux.die.net/man/1/nc)
 Simple program to talk to internet services, forms a thin wrapper around tcp.
-Lower layer tool than curl for e.g.
+Lower layer tool than curl for e.g. http://nc110.sourceforge.net/

+#### Examples and tricks

 - Using netcat to talk to google and get an HTTP response back.
   Separationg of Layers.
 Netcat does not know anything about talking to a server in HTTP or making an HTTP request but by using `printf` you can make a HTTP request and this gets sent as a string over the wire to an internet service.
 The server at the receiving end will send a response (HTTP) as the request looks similar to or looks like a HTTP request.